Real projective structures on Riemann surfaces and new hyper-K\"ahler manifolds: Background material

 \subsection{The Deligne-Hitchin moduli space}

-We first recall basic facts about $\lambda$-connections and Deligne-Hitchin moduli spaces.
-For more details we refer to \cite{Simpson,Simpson2} where we first learnt about $\lambda$-connections, and to \cite{BHR,HH2}. \begin{Def} Let $\Sigma$ be a compact Riemann surface, and $V\to\Sigma$ be a complex vector bundle.
+We recall basic facts about $\lambda$-connections and Deligne-Hitchin moduli spaces.
+For more details we refer to \cite{Simpson,Simpson2} where we first learnt about $\lambda$-connections, and to \cite{BHR,HH2}. \begin{definition} Let $\Sigma$ be a compact Riemann surface, and $V\to\Sigma$ be a complex vector bundle.
 A $\lambda$-connection is a triple

 where $\lambda\in\C,$ $\bar\partial$ is a holomorphic structure on $V$ and

 is a first order linear differential operator satisfying

 for all functions $f$ and sections $s,$ and